 Also in 2002, Steinem was a signatory to the “Statement of Conscience” crafted by Not In Our Name, a project of C. Clark Kissinger’s Revolutionary Communist Party.
 This document condemned not only the Bush administration’s “stark new measures of repression,” but also its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

 In 2004 Steinem supported Democrat presidential candidate John Kerry and was a signatory to a “Pledge of Action to Stop a Stolen Election.”
 “I remember the stolen presidential election of 2000,” the statement said, “and I am willing to take action [by protesting] in 2004 if the election is stolen again.”
 Other signers included Medea Benjamin, Julian Bond, Leslie Cagan, Barbara Ehrenreich, Jesse Jackson, Michael Lerner, Barbara Lubin, Michael Moore, Eleanor Smeal, and Howard Zinn.
-This “Pledge” campaign was a joint project of United for Peace & Justice, Global Exchange, Code Pink, and The Liberty Tree Foundation for the Democratic Revolution.
+This “Pledge” campaign was a joint project of Code Pink, Global Exchange, The Liberty Tree Foundation for the Democratic Revolution, and United for Peace & Justice.

-In July 2005, Steinem joined a coalition that included individuals and organizations such as Eve Ensler, Code Pink, Not In Our Name, the Center for Constitutional Rights, United For Peace and Justice, and the Culture Project, who together demanded the closure of the Guantánamo Bay prison camp and an “immediate independent investigation into the widespread allegations of abuse taking place there.”
+In July 2005, Steinem joined a coalition that included individuals and organizations such as the Center for Constitutional Rights, the Culture Project, Code Pink, Eve Ensler, Not In Our Name, and United For Peace and Justice, who together demanded the closure of the Guantánamo Bay prison camp and an “immediate independent investigation into the widespread allegations of abuse taking place there.”

 In January 2008, Steinem penned an op-ed for the New York Times supporting Hillary Clinton’s presidential campaign and claiming that “gender is probably the most restricting force in American life.”